 Avoid direct sunlight and high heat.

 Keep up with routine inspections to control container damage.
+Properly clean up spills and leaks.
+Do not dispose of chemicals in the trash or sewer.

 Use designated tools for each type of chemical to avoid cross contamination.